Joey Meneses Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 13th in MLB.
+- The Angels pitching staff ranks 12th in the league with a collective nine strikeouts per nine innings.

-- The Angels have the 11th-ranked team ERA among all league pitching staffs (4.05).
+- The Angels have the 11th-ranked team ERA across all league pitching staffs (4.05).

-- Angels pitchers combine to allow 10 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Angels pitchers combine to rank 13th in baseball in home runs surrendered (10 total, 1.1 per game).

-- Suarez (0-1) gets the starting nod for the Angels, his second this season.
+- Ohtani (1-0) takes the mound for the Angels to make his third start this season.

-- In his last appearance on Wednesday, the lefty tossed 4 1/3 innings against the Seattle Mariners, allowing six earned runs while surrendering eight hits.
+- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.